mahmoodlab/SISH/docs/README.md

 The steps below show how to build FISH pipeline in your own dataset.
 To reproduce the results in our paper, please refer to the reproducibility section.
 ### Preprocessing
 #### Step 1: Slide preparation
-First download whole slide images in the `DATA` folder and organize them into the following structure.
+Make the `./DATA` folder, download whole slide images there, and then organize them into the following structure.
 Note that we ignore slides without specific resolution.
 ```bash
 DATA
 └── WSI